Vizzuality/marxan-cloud/docs/process/development.md

-Now we are ready to create JIRA tasks filling the gaps for each implementation step, as well as estimating them - as they are really granulated, it should help a lot with poker planning or any other methodology.
+Now we are ready to create JIRA tasks filling the gaps for each implementation step, as well as estimating them - as they are really granular, it should help a lot with poker planning or any other methodology.

-As quite the effort was already made for analysing the  feature, one may say the rest is just a formal thing - and it isn't far from the truth (assuming we weren't wrong anywhere) - right now, most obstacles are removed, main entry points are in place, every discussion if finished.
+As quite the effort was already made for analysing the feature, one may say the rest is just a formal thing - and it isn't far from the truth (assuming we weren't wrong anywhere) - right now, most obstacles are removed, main entry points are in place, every discussion is settled.

 # Why?

-Why to bother much?
+Why bother much?
 Think of `development process funnel`.
-The fewer mistakes/unknowns we make have at the very beginning, the less they propagate down the stream.
+The fewer mistakes/unknowns we make at the very beginning, the least they propagate down the stream.
 The later we find the issue, the harder it is to change plans and the more it costs to undo.

 But it still can happen.

-The process above helps to reduce the risk but more importantly - allows the team to understand product and the needs.
+The process above helps to reduce the risk but more importantly - allows the team to understand product and needs.

-Is it always right?
-May not - if we need quick MVP on some feature, it may be skipped to just deliver something really quick to verify some idea.
+Is this process always applicable?
+Maybe not - if we need a quick MVP on some feature, it may be skipped to just deliver something really quick to verify some idea.
 Don't blindly stick to process - as the Agile Manifesto says, processes are for us, not the other way around.